 The rated voltage of the binary input is 24 VDC.
-The threshold picks up at $\geq$ 16 VDC.
-The binary input can be used for external light information or for similar applications.
-It can also be used as a part of various ARC schemes.
+The pick-up threshold is $\geq$ 16 VDC.
+The binary input can be used for receiving external light signal or other signals related to arc protection applications.
 Please note that the binary input's delay is 5...10ms.

-BI1, HSO1 and HSO2 are not visible in the Binary inputs and Binary outputs menus (Control $\rightarrow$ Device I/O), they can only be programmed in the arc matrix menu (Protection $\rightarrow$ Arc protection $\rightarrow$ I/O $\rightarrow$ Direct output control and HSO control).
+BI1, HSO1 and HSO2 are not visible in the Binary inputs and Binary outputs menus (Control $\rightarrow$ Device I/O), they can only be programmed in the arc protection function matrix menu (Protection $\rightarrow$ Arc protection $\rightarrow$ I/O $\rightarrow$ Direct output control and HSO control).